Akeidat Yitzchakעקידת יצחק

 Tarragona · 1490

 Yitzchak Aramah (c.
-1420–1494) was a Spanish Jewish philosopher and biblical commentator who lived and worked in Naples.
-He was active during the period of Spanish Jewish flourishing before the 1492 expulsion.
+1420–1494) was a Spanish Jewish philosopher and biblical commentator who lived and worked in Spain — serving as rabbi and head of academy in towns including Calatayud — during the period of Spanish Jewish flourishing before the 1492 expulsion.
 Aramah was known for his philosophical interpretation of Torah, blending Neoplatonic thought with Jewish theology.
 His major work, *Akedat Yitzchak* (The Binding of Isaac), is a systematic philosophical commentary on the Pentateuch that seeks to uncover the deeper metaphysical meanings of biblical narratives.
+Expelled from Spain in 1492, he fled to Naples, where he died in 1494.
 He was respected as a bridge between medieval Jewish philosophy and the emerging intellectual currents of the Renaissance, and his writings influenced subsequent Jewish thought through their synthesis of reason and revelation.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →